ThunixdotNet/www/articles/server.md

 # Service Status and Information

-## Minetest

-Connect to thunix.net:30000 in your minetest client

-## Minecraft

-Connect to thunix.net in your minecraft client.
-Running the Paperclip minecraft server.

 ## Mail Services

 Thunix offers webmail at [https://thunix.net/webmail](/webmail).
 You can also connect via imap.
 Thunderbird will autodetect your settings, and we recommend the use of Thunderbird email client, so you can get the best-of-breed email experience.
 We also recommend using enigmail with Thunderbird as well.
 You can get it from your distro's package manager, or from [the Thunderbird project's site](https://www.thunderbird.net/)